 There are many ways to get more involved in the liturgical life of our parish.
 We are always seeking new welcomers, readers, servers, eucharistic ministers, musicians, singers and flower arrangers.
 All of these roles make a unique and valued contribution to our liturgies.
 We are committed to developing these ministries and strive to support all those undertaking them.

-A liturgical reflection for August (from Catherine Christmas, Diocesan Liturgy and Music Adviser)
+A liturgical reflection (from Catherine Christmas, Diocesan Liturgy and Music Adviser)

 There is nothing ‘ordinary’ or commonplace about Ordinary Time!
 It is so called because this is the ordered time – outside the seasons of Advent, Christmas, Lent and Easter – when Sundays are counted (using ordinal numbers).
 Ordinary Time is divided into two periods: between the end of the Christmas season and the beginning of Lent, and between Pentecost and the beginning of Advent.
 It is the longest season of the church year.